 • microbiology.

-Evidence of research experience through a relevant Masters or PhD is desirable.
+Evidence of research experience through a relevant Masters or PhD, for example, is desirable.
 For all applicants, getting good academic results and relevant work experience is helpful.

 If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.